RyanMicrosoftContosoUniversity/databricks-cicd-demo/iac/Databricks-To-PowerBI.md

   Step 3a: Grant Minimal Permissions

-   -- Only allow SELECT on the specific tables Power BI reports use GRANT USE CATALOG ON CATALOG demo TO `svc-powerbi-databricks`;
+   -- Only allow SELECT on the specific tables Power BI reports use GRANT USE CATALOG ON CATALOG demo TO `service-principal-created-above`;
-   GRANT USE SCHEMA ON SCHEMA demo.reporting TO `svc-powerbi-databricks`;
+   GRANT USE SCHEMA ON SCHEMA demo.reporting TO `service-principal-created-above`;
-   GRANT SELECT ON TABLE demo.reporting.sample_table TO `svc-powerbi-databricks`;
+   GRANT SELECT ON TABLE demo.reporting.sample_table TO `service-principal-created-above`;

    -- Do NOT grant broader permissions like:
    -- GRANT SELECT ON SCHEMA demo.* TO ...  (too broad)